How do I book an inspection for a property?

 Do I need to connect the electricity, gas and water?

 Yes.
-Alternatively we can arrange the connection for you using a company called Fastconnect.
-Fastconnect is a free service to all tenants for the connection and disconnection of these services.
-We fill in a form using your details supplied on the tenancy application to the company and they will connect the electricity and gas with AGL on your behalf and transfer the water usage into your name.
+Alternatively we can arrange the connection for you using a company called YourPorter.
+YourPorter is a free service to all tenants for the connection and disconnection of these services.
+Your details are passed on to YourPorter who will contact you to arrange these connections.

 Do I have to maintain the gardens?